glennbogaertsbossit/NexusChristmas/README.md

     ./nexus -checkblocks=10 -checklevel=0 -rpcuser=INPUTSOMETHING -rpcpassword=INPUTSOMETHING -rpcport=9325 -blocknotify="./parseHash.sh %s"
 You can continuous view the log by executing: tail -f ~/.Nexus/debug.log

-The rpcuser and rpcpassword needs to be updated to something of your choice, this in turn needs to be entered in the parseHash.sh
+The rpcuser and rpcpassword needs to be updated to something of your choice, this in turn needs to be entered in the parseHash.sh.
+You also need to update the IP address of the WEMOS in the parseHash.sh right after the nc (netcat) command.

 The option blocknotify executes the script every time a new block is generated on the blockchain, the %s gives the latest block hash to the script as an argument.

 The parseHash.sh script performs an RPC call to the nexus daemon and gets the channel the latest block was generated on, this is then send to the WEMOS D1 Pro Mini.

+## Update the WEMOS code
+Update the code for the WEMOS to you WIFI SSID and Password